 Electrical problems in the home can be extremely dangerous if the cause is not understood and the issue is left unattended.
-Although Art Plumbing, AC & Electric have an emergency hotline, there are a few quick fixes that you can apply before our electrician arrives to safely and securely fix the electrical problem.
+Although Art Plumbing, Air Conditioning & Electric have an emergency hotline, there are a few quick fixes that you can apply before our electrician arrives to safely and securely fix the electrical problem.

 Here are a few common electrical problems and how to handle them before the electrician arrives.